imhicihu/ISKM2017/Guidelines_connection_streaming.md

-# Discriminate by human actions / hardware-software side
+#Discriminate by human actions / hardware-software side
 ##Good Practices (proposal)
+###Orator
+* Verify you are connected to electrical surge.
-* Fully charge your notebook's battery
+* Fully charge your notebook's battery.
-* If you are an expositor, verify your surround light conditions.
-Everybody want to see your face :)
+* Verify your time-zone.
+ISKM2017's official hour is UTC-03:00.
-* Verify that you are out of malware & virus
+* Verify that you are out of malware & virus.
-* Test your bandwidth: ie http://beta.speedtest.net/#
-* Test your audio card / webcam
+* Test your audio card / webcam.
+* Avoid use a VPN connection.
+* Avoid connect through a proxy server.
+* Avoid using wireless connections.
+* Avoid VOIP connections.
-* Update Adobe Flash player to the latest version
+* Connect through network cable to the fastest connection as possible.
-* Preferred browser: Mozilla Firefox (the latest version, the better)
-* Run Mozilla Firefox with the less enabled add-ins as possible
-* Clear your Cached Web Content before the streaming event
+* Test your bandwidth: ie.: http://beta.speedtest.net/#
+* Minimun screen size: 800 x 600 pixels.
+(VERIFY THIS)
-* Defragment your hard disk (where the Mozilla Firefox is installed)
+* Defragment your hard disk (where the Mozilla Firefox is installed).
-* During the streaming, do not enable background operations (defragmentation, antivirus scanning, stream online music besides the ISKM 2017, avoid pending updates (ie Microsoft Updates, antivirus definitions, et alia),
+* During the streaming, do not enable background operations (defragmentation, antivirus scanning, stream online music [besides the ISKM 2017], avoid pending updates (ie..
+Microsoft Updates, antivirus definitions, et alia).
+* Shut down instant messaging, email, system notifications (ie: from operating system, browser itself, etc.).
+* Disable any energy saver activity during your streaming (ie: stop hard disk, screen goes black, operating system goes freeze...)
+* Disable (temporary) your firewall during the streaming event.
-* Disable  (temporary) file & screen sharing during the streaming event
+* Disable (temporary) file & screen sharing during the streaming event.
-* Disable (temporary) your firewall during the streaming event
+* Disable (temporary) file & screen sharing during the streaming event.
-* Disable  (temporary) any disk drive encryption schema
+* Disable  (temporary) any disk drive encryption schema:
-* Avoid log in or use a VPN connection along the streaming event.
-You will be kicked up
-* Avoid open a "New Private Window" (Firefox) / "New Incognito windows" (Chrome) to access the streaming event.
-You will be kicked up.
-* Launch your browser as Run as Administrator
-* Verify your time-zone against the streaming event
-* install Adobe Connect Add-in from https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html
-* Run the official Adobe Connect test page: [http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm) from this browsers: Mozilla Firefox, Google Chrome.
-Personally I do not pass from Opera & Microsoft Internet Explorer
-* Those remote orators must engage in not change their technical settings from the pre-rehearsal session to the day of the event.
-Custom profiles (audio-video) will be done prior the streaming event.
-* Connect directly to the fastest Internet connection available
-* Avoid using wireless connections
-* Avoid VOIP connections
-* Transmit your presentation in a peaceful room
-* Avoid connect through a proxy server
-* Prior to the event, write in a paper all those passwords that eventually can be useful for you moments before your transmission
-* Shut down email, instant messaging, Facebook Messenger, Whatsapp messenger, Telegram messenger, system notifications (ie: Operating system, browser itself, etc.)
-* Disable screensavers
-* Disable remote connections
-* Disable Airplay (on mac computers)
-* Disable any encryption schema:
     - FileVault (MacOSX)
 	- Bitlocker (Windows)
 	- LUKS (Linux)
-* minimun screen size of remote orator: 640 x 480 pixels
-* during your transmission, avoid show reflective surfaces and minimal size
-* Avoid streaming from this browsers: Internet Explorer, Microsoft Edge, Opera, Safari
+* Disable (temporary) remote connections with other computers.
+* Disable (temporary) Airplay (on mac computers)
+* Disable screensaver.
+* Update Adobe Flash player to the latest version.
+* Earlier versions of Adobe Connect than version 9 must be uninstalled.
+* Install Adobe Connect Add-in from https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html.
+* Verify that you are running the latest version of Mozilla Firefox (preferred browser).
+* Run Mozilla Firefox with the essential add-ins as possible (the less, the better).
+* Launch your Mozilla Firefox as `Run as Administrator`
+* Clear your `Mozilla's Cached Web Content` before the streaming event.
+* Run the official Adobe Connect test page: [http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm).
+* Go to: `https:https://salvador.adobeconnect.com/`.
+Log in with the supplied username and password.
+(REVIEW THIS  STEP)
+* Those remote orators must engage in not change their technical settings (hardware and software) from the pre-rehearsal session to the day of the event.
+Custom profiles (audio-video) will be done prior to the streaming event by us.
-* Disable any incoming sound that can comes inside your room (ie: telephone rings, alarms, baby calls, alarm rings, watch alarms, etc.)
+* Transmit your presentation in a peaceful room.
+Disable any incoming sound that can comes inside your room (ie: telephone rings, alarms, baby calls, alarm rings, watch alarms, etc.)
-* Disable computer hibernation (ie: stop hard disk, screen goes black, operating system goes freeze...) during your presentation.
-* Generate custom profiles for audio/video settings according every orator
-* Essentially, during the streaming event must be open **only** your browser
-* The streaming event can not be recorded in any electronic form
-* Consider an _In extremis_ solution: installation of TeamViewer or Microsoft Remote Control or Chrome Remote Desktop
+* Verify your surround light conditions.
+Everybody want to see your work.

 ##Miscellaneous